The following information applies to the MAERB/CAAHEP-accredited Medical Assisting Certificate only.

 Program Goals

-• Demonstrate the standards of care for the medical assisting profession.
+- Describe the legal and ethical standards of care for applying medical assisting practice.

 Program Outcomes